 *Whether they can accurately identify the users to inform

 *Whether there are any actions a developer or user can take in response

-“None of these thresholds were met in this instance,” the company said.
+“None of these thresholds were met in this instance,” Google said.

-They make it seem as though they are discussing it now as part of the broader announcement about their findings and actions in response to Project Strobe.
+The company makes it seem as though they are discussing it now merely as part of the broader announcement about their findings and actions in response to Project Strobe.

-At the time when this data breach was discovered, Facebook was under fire for the information Cambridge Analytica had got from their users.
+At the time when this data breach was discovered, Facebook was under fire for the information Cambridge Analytica got from Facebook users.
 Google didn’t want any parts of that spotlight.